Puja Services and Offerings

 • For the education of the ordained

-Ordained monks and nuns receive in-depth education in scriptural knowledge of the Buddhist scriptures, tantras, and termas.
+Our ordained monks and nuns receive in-depth education in scriptural knowledge of the Buddhist scriptures, tantras, and termas.
 An offering is made on your or your loved one’s behalf towards their education, provision of school materials, writing materials, etc.

 • Offering for the old-age homes

-• Offering for the schools
+• Offering for the school

 • For the release of living beings

-An important practice in the Mahayana tradition is to release living beings such as fish, yak, and other animals.
+An important practice in our Mahayana tradition is to release living beings such as fish, yak, and other animals.
 These are purchased from local markets and released into their natural habitats.
 The merit of saving their lives is then dedicated to you, your loved one and all beings.
-Releasing living beings is a powerful method to generate merit, good health, fortune, longevity, and good conditions for practice.

 • For hanging colourful prayer flags

+It is auspicious to make an offering towards prayers flags.
 The offering is made on your or your loved one’s behalf.

 It is also auspicious for you to hang prayer flags in the vicinity of your own home.